A church assessment answers the key question ‘how is your church doing?’

 6. An intentional church assessment process creates accountability for the achievement of strategic goals.

 Ongoing church assessments are one key aspect of ever-increasing church health, but there are more – you can discover the other aspects of a healthy church here.
 As part of a Strategic Planning process, we offer a number of different types of reviews.
-You can find out more about how we approach church assessment here.
+You can find out more about how we approach Strategic Planning here.